-The IOM-2 interface is a four-wire interface which has been defined by the "Group of Four": ALCATEL, Siemens, Plessey and ITALTEL systems houses.
+The "Group of Four", ALCATEL, Siemens, Plessey and ITALTEL systems houses, originally defined a General Circuit Interface (GCI) with the aim of specifying a comprehensive interface which would allow various telecommunication devices to communicate in an efficient manner.
+The IOM-2 interface is a four-wire interface.
 It became a standard interface for interchip communication in ISDN applications.

-All ICs described above are compatible to the IOM-2 interface and operate from a single 5 V power supply (incl.
-SICOFI-4).
+All above ICs are compatible and operate from a single 5 V power supply.